 In Module #1, you’ll discover the basics and grasp the concepts of sales and marketing, organizational behavior, quantitative analysis, economics, and ethics.

-Using 5 different training topics, 5 quizzes, 2 case studies, and 1 exam, you will have a vast knowledge of…
+Using 5 different library topics, 5 quizzes, 2 case studies, and 1 exam, you will have a vast knowledge of…

 - Scarcity, microeconomics and macroeconomics, and behavioral economics.

 - How to leverage marketing with the 4 P’s — product, price, promotion, and place.